xcat2/xcat-core/docs/source/guides/admin-guides/manage_clusters/ppc64le/discovery/index.rst

    manually_define.rst
    manually_discovery.rst

-.. note:: You can optionaly add drivers or modules to the network boot image used during the discovery: :doc:`xCAT Genesis Base </references/coral/known_issues/genesis_base>`
+.. note:: You can optionally add drivers or modules to the network boot image used during the discovery: :doc:`xCAT Genesis Base </references/coral/known_issues/genesis_base>`

 Following are the brief characteristics and adaptability of each method, you can select a proper one according to your cluster size and other consideration.